JacklStevens/Data-Analyst/README.md

 ### Projects
 **Charles Schwab Social Media Analysis Capstone Project**

-- Analyzed comments on Charles Schwab's scoial media platforms, specifically Reddit.
-- Ran Sentiment Analysis, Topic Modeling and created dashboards/visualizations to support findings.
-- Gave reccomendations to social media managment based on our analysis.
+Presentation[pres

+For a project on analyzing Charles Schwab’s social media presence, I utilized a combination of tools and techniques to derive meaningful insights.
+Initially, I used R to scrape data from various social media platforms, focusing specifically on Reddit.
+With Alteryx, I performed topic modeling and sentiment analysis to understand the underlying themes and sentiments within the comments.
+To effectively communicate these findings, I created detailed dashboards and visualizations using Power BI and Tableau.
+These visualizations highlighted key trends and insights, which informed my recommendations to the social media management team.

 **Resturant Database, Application and AI**
 - Created a sample database in an attempt to organize my previous employer Drake.